ShubhamTatvamasi/terraform-action/README.md

 # Terraform LocalStack

-Place your **providers** code block config inside `providers.tf` file, which will be replaced by LocalStack providers file.
+We will use LocalStack `providers.tf` file.

 ```yaml
 name: Terraform LocalStack